 If a member is entitled to a deferred pension, the member may transfer the commuted value of that pension to a locked-in retirement account or to another pension plan (provided that plan agrees to the transfer).
 A member may also elect a refund of contributions with respect to pre-1988 service.
 Effective January 1, 2011, deferred pensions are no longer indexed prior to pension commencement, regardless of when such pension accrued.

-Indexing

-Pensions in payment will not be indexed for the 5 year cycle starting in 2021 (January 1, 2021 to January 1, 2025).

-Indexing for the 5-year cycle starting January 1, 2026 to January 1, 2030 is subject to the review of Trustee in 2025 considering among other things, the funding policy and the funded ratio of the Plan as of December 31, 2024.
+Indexing Pensions in payment will be indexed at 2.61% per year for the 5-year cycle starting January 1, 2026 to January 1, 2030.
+Indexing for the 5-year cycle starting January 1, 2031 to January 1, 2035 is subject to the review of Trustee in 2030 considering among other things, the funding policy and the funded ratio of the Plan as of December 31, 2029.
 This process will be replicated on a 5-year basis.